 It’s a great example of how IT outsourcing services helped the company to achieve better results.
 Knowing their business objectives and needs were crucial for us to provide some support to improve and strengthen their existing platform.
 Again – it’s a pretty common scenario that the company has the necessary infrastructure but needs to execute some improvements.
 IT service outsourcing companies like us can come with a helping hand (and some world-class code).

 Story #3: The inability to find the right software developers (or other IT professionals) close by

 There are over 26,5 million software engineers in the world but even though many companies still struggle with the lack of software engineers.
 Some time ago, I wrote an article on software engineers shortage and I tried to illustrate how IT services outsourcing companies can help with that.

-Long story short – there are several reasons for that.
-Lack of experience, formal engineering education, technical skills or soft skills may be an issue alongside high salary demands.
+Long story short – there are several reasons for the lack of access to information technology professionals on a local level.
+Lack of experience, skill gaps, tech skills, or soft skills may be an issue along with high salary demands.

 Again, we played our role in the story of a technology company struggling to find the right software developers and thus deciding to turn to an IT outsourcing company.
 In an honest interview about their success, Matthijs Piëst talks about the reasons why his company, WieBetaaltWat, decided to outsource software development to The Software House:

 “Before, we had our own team in Amsterdam, but we soon found out that it’s difficult to find the right people locally.
 Amsterdam is a quite competitive technology market.
 That’s why we grew our partnership with The Software House.
 We’re not looking for junior people who only do what they’re asked to, we rather look for smart people – let their voice be heard, let them be proactive”.